mostafa-amin-dt/langmem/docs/docs/concepts/conceptual_guide.md

 ??? note "Storage is optional"

-    Remember that LangMem's core functionality is built around pure functions that don't require any specific storage layer.
+    Remember that LangMem's core functionality is built around that don't require any specific storage layer.
 The storage features described here are part of LangMem's higher-level integration with LangGraph, useful when you want built-in persistence.

 When using LangMem's stateful operators or platform services, the storage system is built on LangGraph's storage primitives, providing a flexible and powerful way to organize and access memories.
 The storage system is designed around three key concepts:

-### Hierarchical Organization
+### Memory Namespaces {#memory-namespaces}

-Memories are organized in a hierarchical namespace structure that allows for natural segmentation of data:
+Memories are organized into namespaces that allows for natural segmentation of data:

 - **Multi-Level Namespaces**: Group memories by organization, user, application, or any other hierarchical structure
 - **Contextual Keys**: Identify memories uniquely within their namespace